 Food | Dissolved Oxygen in Milk and Dairy Products

-Dissolved oxygen (DO) in dairy products is a critical quality parameter and must be monitored.
-DO reduces suitability for consumption, shelf life and affects the major quality parameters of dairy such as nutritive value, color and taste.
+Dissolved oxygen (DO) in dairy products is a critical quality parameter affecting the nutritive value, color, taste shelf life of dairy products.
 During pasteurization DO has to be removed from the milk to improve process performance and to secure consistent quality of the final product.
-To assure your product contains the target DO content, Anton Paar’s inline oxygen sensor Oxy 5100 can be easily implemented directly into your production line.
+To assure your product contains the target DO content, Anton Paar’s inline oxygen sensors, Oxy 4100 Transmitter and Oxy 5100 can be easily implemented directly into your production line.
 Customers benefit from an accurate and reliable DO monitoring for a wide range of concentrations.

 Milk pasteurization process